 By: Greta Roberts, Conference Chair, Predictive Analytics World for Workforce 2015

-In anticipation of his upcoming conference presentation at Predictive Analytics World for Workforce, “Using Predictive Analytics to Predict and Manage "Road Warrior" Burnout (Frequent Travelers)” Greta Roberts interviewed Scott Gillespie, Managing Partner of tClara.
-View the Q-and-A below to see how Scott has incorporated predictive analytics into the workforce of tClara.
+In anticipation of his upcoming conference presentation, A Transaction-Based Approach to Understand Sales Representative Growth, Performance, and Gaming, at Predictive Analytics World for Workforce, we interviewed Pasha Roberts, Co-Founder and Chief Scientist at Talent Analytics Corporation.
+View the Q-and-A below to see how Pasha has incorporated predictive analytics into the workforce of Talent Analytics Corporation.
 Also, glimpse what’s in store for the new PAW Workforce conference.

-Q: In your work with predictive analytics, what specific areas of the workforce are you focused on, (i.e., optimizing workforce productivity, using big data to solve workforce challenges, building a workforce analytics driven culture, etc.)?
+Q: In your work with predictive analytics, what specific areas of the workforce are you focused on?

 Q: What workforce outcomes do your models predict?